fadi-george/aspire-eng-proj/README.md

 Now run `bun run db:generate` to create migration files and `bun run db:migrate` to perform the migration and setup the tables.

+### Frontend / App

+Create an `.env` and set the proper fields as indicated by `.env.example`.
+The client id should be same as the one in the server env file.

 ## Running

 You could also open two terminal instances and run `bun run dev` for the `/app` and `/server` folders.